 Temple Opening Times:

 The temples are open from sunrise until just before sunset.

-There is an admission cost of $US 5 for the western group of temples.
-The others are free.
+Foreigners are charged 250 rupees to enter the western group of temples.
+The other temples are free.
 Children younger than 15 years are also free.

 A week long classical dance festival is held in Khajuraho at the Chitragupta Temple complex each year, in late February/early March.
 The festival attracts performers and dance groups from all over India.
 It offers a captivating way of seeing the various classical styles of Indian dance, including Kathak, Bharat Natyam, Odissi, Kuchipudi, Manipuri and Kathakali.
 A large arts and crafts fair is also held during the festival.